-You can add a module or entity definition from a Verilog or VHDL source file directly into your block design.
+You can add a module or entity definition from a Verilog, VHDL, or a BD RTL wrapper source file directly into your block design.
 This approach provides a way of quickly adding RTL modules without the need to package the RTL as an IP to be added through the Vivado IP catalog.

 Any generics or parameters contained in the source RTL are inferred when the module is added to the block design, and can also be configured in the Re-customize Module Reference dialog box for a selected module.
-You must insert attributes into the HDL code so that interfaces, clocks, resets, interrupts, and clock enable are correctly inferred.
+You must insert attributes into the HDL code so that interfaces, clocks, resets, interrupts, addresses, and clock enables are correctly inferred.
+For BD module references, these attributes are created automatically in the BD wrapper and are consumed when the BD module reference is created.

 In addition, there is no parameter propagation across boundaries.
 You must use the attributes to support DRCs run by IP integrator when validating the design.
 For example, IP integrator provides DRCs for validating the clock frequency between the source clock and the destination.
 By specifying the correct frequency in the RTL code, you can ensure that your design connectivity is correct.